marcelaporto/algorithm_practice/linked-lists-python.md

-# Classes that represent data structures in Python
+# Linked Lists in Python

 1. Code for an `Element`, which will be a single unit in a linked list: